airyhq/airy/docs/docs/api/http.md

 }
 ```

-This endpoint returns `200` if the operation was successful and `400` otherwise.
+The endpoint returns status code `200` if the operation was successful, and `400` if not.

 ### Removing metadata